 Hendre Fourie: Retired England flanker refused visa

-Former Sale Sharks and England flanker Hendre Fourie is facing deportation to South Africa after being forced to retire because of a shoulder injury.
+Former Sale Sharks and England flanker Hendre Fourie is facing deportation to South Africa after being because of a shoulder injury.

 The 33-year-old, who has been living in the United Kingdom for eight years, had his contract cancelled by the Sharks, meaning his visa is no longer valid.